guillaumedelaloy/Churn_analysis/README.md

-Clients with Fiber optic have a high churn rate:
+Clients with Fiber optic have a high churn rate :

 ![](Internet_churn.png?raw=true)